-TDA will proceed with terminating the Permanent Agreement and disqualifying the CE, responsible principals and individuals, and placing them on the NDL if the:
+TDA will proceed with terminating the Permanent Agreement and disqualifying the CE, responsible principals, and individuals, and placing them on the NDL if the:

-- CE voluntarily terminates its Permanent Agreement after receiving the Notice of Renewal Application Denial and Proposed Termination and Proposed Disqualification (the CE will not receive appeal rights or further opportunity for corrective action as it voluntarily terminated its participation). - CE fails to request an appeal within 15 days of receiving the Notice of Renewal Application Denial and Proposed Termination and Proposed Disqualification. - The ARO upholds TDA's denial of the renewal application and proposed actions if the CE appeals the actions.
+- CE voluntarily terminates its Permanent Agreement after receiving the Notice of Renewal Application Denial and Proposed Termination and Proposed Disqualification - The CE will not receive appeal rights or further opportunity for corrective action as it voluntarily terminated its participation. - CE fails to fully and permanently correct the serious deficiency(ies) within the specified time frame. - CE fails to request an appeal within 15 days of receiving the Notice of Renewal Application Denial and Proposed Termination and Proposed Disqualification. - The ARO upholds TDA's denial of the renewal application and proposed actions if the CE appeals the actions.